scalawithcats/scala-with-cats/src/pages/preface/preface.md

 # Preface {-}

+## Functional Programming Strategies {-}

+This book builds on the bones of an earlier book, *Scala with Cats*.
+This preface will be completed when this book near completion.

+## Scala with Cats {-}

 The aims of this book are two-fold: to introduce monads, functors, and other functional programming patterns as a way to structure program design,